Ayush-Jack/background_remover/README.md

 Contributing 🤝
 Contributions are welcome!
 Here’s how you can help:

+STEP 1- Fork the repository.

+STEP 2 - Create a new branch:
+git checkout -b feature/your-feature-name

+STEP 3 - Commit your changes:
+git commit -m "Add your feature"

+STEP 4 - Push to the branch:
+git push origin feature/your-feature-name

+Open a pull request.

 License 📜
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 Acknowledgments 🙏
 remove.bg for their amazing background removal API.
 Font Awesome for the beautiful icons.
 Google Fonts for the typography.